samaradel/www_threefold/www.threefoldtoken.com/content/information/tech-new-internet.md

 ### What is our Technology Toolbox?

-Our technology is based on three primary building blocks:  Stateless Computing, Artificial Intelligence and Blockchain technology - this is the core of our “Technology Toolbox".
+Our technology is based on three primary building blocks:  Stateless Computing, Self Healing Technology and Blockchain technology - this is the core of our “Technology Toolbox".

 - Stateless Computing: a stateless operating system, Zero-OS, enabling distributed hardware to form an Edge Internet grid generating IT storage and compute capacity

-- Artificial Intelligence controls and operates a distributed cloud and reserves, procures and executes workloads on the grid using our Jumpscale platform.
+- Self Healing Technology controls and operates a distributed cloud and reserves, procures and executes workloads on the grid using our Jumpscale platform.
 It delivers autoscaling and automation frameworks that enable self-healing and can be adapted for any kind of IT workload.

 - Blockchain Technology, via Rivine.io,  our secure, scalable “proof of stake” blockchain, along with our identity management platform, ItsYou.online.
 Our blockchain technology enables user authentication, access controls, secure workloads and heightened security.